View Videos from the Soil Health Speaker Series — Fall 2020 – Spring 2021

 In a world where lawns wreak havoc on our natural ecosystems, landscape designer Owen Wormser encourages another approach.
 Meadows create wildlife and pollinator habitat.
 They’re low maintenance and low cost.
 They have a built-in resilience that helps them weather climate extremes and they can sequester loads of carbon.
 They’re also really beautiful all year long.
 Owen will explain how to plant an organic meadow that’s right for your site, share advice and answer questions.

-The Magic & the Mysteries of Climate, Soil, Plants & Trees How soil and plants help create our amazing climate and how we can help them restore it ~ Kate O’Connor
+The Magic & the Mysteries of Climate, Soil, Plants & Trees How soil and plants help create our amazing climate and how we can help them restore it ~ Kate O’Connor Watch the recording

 October 6, 2020